sourcegraph/about/handbook/product/product_management/direction_template.md

 - What is on the critical path for growth?
 - How does the product fit within Sourcegraph as a whole?

+### Top customer, support, sales and marketing issues

+- What are the top issues customers are facing?
+(All, you can call out ones we're tackling (or not) in the Strategy & Plans section)
+- What are the top requests from other teams at Sourcegraph?
+(All, you can call out ones we're tackling (or not) in the Strategy & Plans section)

-## Competitive landscape
+### Competitive landscape

 - Who is the competition for this product area?
 - What recent developments in competition is impacting sales, marketing and product strategy?

-## Analyst landscape
+### Analyst landscape

 - If you are not currently involved with analyst discussions for your product area, you can reach out to Christine for context here and to stay in the loop in the future.
 - Are there analysts tracking this product area?
 - How are analysts positioning the product?
 What are areas of improvement?

+## Strategy and Plans

+Be sure to make the timeframe you choose to use clear, whether a quarter or rolling 12 months

+### Goals

+What are the measurable goals this team is going after in the chosen time period.

+### Themes

+What are high level themes, and why?
+What are the groupings of features/problems to solve that you are focusing on in that period?
+How do they relate to the goals you have

+> Examples:
+>
+> - A product differentiator
+> - Cloud-first
+> - Adoption

+- Theme
+    - Theme extra detail
+- Theme
+    - Theme extra detail
+- Theme
+    - Theme extra detail

-# What's next and why
+### What's next and why

-What are we going to do in the next quarter, and how does it accomplish company goals and the product vision?

-## Top customer, support, sales and marketing issues

-- What are the top issues from customers we are taking on this quarter?
-- What are the top requests from other teams at Sourcegraph we are taking on this quarter?
+More detailed plans related back to the themes and goals.
+If your time frame covers more than a quarter, it would be valuable to give some indication of time within the plans in this section, to help others appreciate the likely ETA of value.

-## What we're not working on
+### What we're not working on & why

 What are we explicitly not working on?
 Are there frequent requests from customers or other teams we are choosing not to take on?
 Making that explicit makes other teams understand the strategy and reduces back and forth.

+If there is a time component (e.g. "We're not working on this this Q but likely to pick it up next Q"), call it out.